ls1-sys-prog-course-archive-SoSe22/task0-sort/README.md

 ```console
 $ make check
 ```

-- All tasks use https://github.com/ls1-sys-prog-course-internal/task-template as a template

 For the rare occassion that bugs are experienced in the CI but not locally, it is also possible to run the github action environment locally